Links

 Lists all fields of a Doctrine entity as CSV.
 This MCP tool provides detailed field information for a specific entity class including field names, column names, types, and relations.

-The tool returns CSV format with columns: name, column, type, relation, relationType.
+The tool returns CSV format with columns: name, column, type, relation, relationType, enumType, propertyType.

 2026-01-11